elk-audio/elkpy/README.md

 ## Important notes on return values

 To maintain proper management of the audio thread, Sushi uses an internal queue for commands passed to it via gRPC.
-This means that it can not return anything else than a standard -but useless- response.
+This means that it can not return anything else than a standard -but of limited use- response.

 **It is assumed that the user will use Sushi's notification system (see `notificationcontroller.py`) to confirm that their commands have been carried out correctly!**